-► Movement of Students with Disabilities to Less Restrictive Environments
+► Movement of Students with IEPs to Less Restrictive Environments

-This measure recognizes schools that educate students with disabilities in the least restrictive environment that is educationally appropriate.
+This measure recognizes schools that educate students with IEPs in the least restrictive environment that is educationally appropriate.
 Students with an IEP during any of the last four school years are sorted into four tiers based on primary program recommendations and the amount of time spent with general education peers, as of the end of September of each year.
-The denominator for this measure includes all K-8 students with tier two or higher in any of the years 2019-20, 2018-19, or 2017-18.
-Students who are newly certified in 2020-21 are excluded.
+The denominator for this measure includes all K-3 students with Tier Two or higher in any of the years 2020-21, 2019-20, or 2018-19.
+Students who are newly certified in 2021-22 are excluded.

-The numerator contribution of each student is the highest tier number from the last four school years minus the tier number for 2020-21.
-This number can range from zero (for students who are in their highest tier in 2020-21) to three (for students who were previously in Tier Four and are in Tier One in 2020-21).
+The numerator contribution of each student is the highest tier number from the last four school years minus the tier number for 2021-22.
+This number can range from zero (for students who are in their highest tier in 2021-22) to three (for students who were previously in Tier Four and are in Tier One in 2021-22).
 Negative numbers are not possible; students who move to a more restrictive environment count the same as if they had always been in that setting.

-Tier One - General education
+Tier One-General education